Research in Motion

 – International Standards: In countries like the US, Canada, Australia, and parts of Europe, chiropractors and osteopaths must graduate from accredited institutions and pass licensing exams.
 Professional bodies, such as the General Osteopathic Council in the UK or the Council on Chiropractic Education in the US, regulate practice standards.

 – In India: There is no accredited degree or uniform licensing framework that allows practitioners to call themselves chiropractors or osteopaths.
-Some individuals, without recognized training, adopt these titles, causing confusion and risking patient safety.
+Some individuals, without recognised training, adopt these titles, causing confusion and risking patient safety.

 5. Physiotherapists